Advertiser Disclosure

 Right now, you can pay just 5,000 additional Aeroplan points to add a stopover on flights, even one-way flights!
 You can add up to 2 stopovers on round-trip tickets.

-Stopovers are not permitted on travel wholly within North America (including the U.S., Canada, Mexico, the Caribbean, and Central America).
+Stopovers are prohibited on travel wholly within North America (including the U.S., Canada, Mexico, the Caribbean, and Central America).

 With such a diverse network of partners in the Star Alliance, it’s easy to build awesome vacations.
 Keep in mind that Aeroplan uses a hybrid region-based and distance-based award chart.